-- Sense of Safety & Beyond Activity book Pages 16 and 17.
-Available online to print for each student: rocketrules.org/xxxxxxxxx)verify - Crayons and pencils - Overhead projection of activity (optional) - Write these words on the board: 5 STEPS TO CLEAN YOUR HANDS
+- Sense of Safety & Beyond!
+Activity Book Pages 16 and 17.
+Available online to print for each student: TOOL KIT: https://rocketrules.org/sense-of-safety-and-beyond-materials/ - Crayons and pencils - Overhead projection of activity (optional) - Write these words on the board: 5 STEPS TO CLEAN YOUR HANDS